 The purpose of these tests is to make you understand the true purpose of these operations and how they can help you pick a decent and reliable client whenever you feel ready to take this step.
-First of all, we need to mention that the test will all be completed by using a website that’s widely available for everyone that wants to try on their own and replicate the results.
+First of all, we need to mention that the tests will all be completed by using websites that are widely available for everyone that wants to try on their own and replicate the results.

-The website we’re going to use is the IP X one that we mentioned in the testing description article and speed will be tested by using Netflix’s Fast.com website.
+The websites we’re going to use are the IPX, ipleak and BrowserLeaks ones that we mentioned in the testing description article and speed will be tested by using Netflix’s fast.com website.
 It is worth saying that ExpressVPN has developed its own suite of testing tools that can be accessed directly from their website.

 The tools consist of an IP address checker, a DNS leak test and a WebRTC leak test.
 Each of the tools’ pages also includes additional information that might be handy to you.
 This includes basic information regarding IP addresses, why can’t you go online without one, what can it reveal about you, how to change it, what is WebRTC, how does a WebRTC leak jeopardize your privacy, what is DNS, what causes a DNS leakage and more.
 If you are a new VPN user, you might want to consider reading that material thoroughly, since understanding it can make you more proficient in choosing and using a VPN service.

 Conclusion: after performing our suite of tests, we can safely conclude that ExpressVPN doesn’t leak IP, DNS, WebRTC and Flash IP data.